aryabagde/Captain_America_extension/README.md

 # Captain_America_extension
-## A chrome extension which converts all the images into a random images of Captain America and few of the header tags into Captain America
+## A chrome extension which converts all the images into a random images of Captain America and few of the header tags into "Captain America"
 <br />
 <img src="ss_pic.PNG">
 <br />